-We’ve gone back to the drawing board to re-imagine what it looks like to safely share our community with you during these times of social distancing.
-In this post we offer visitors a creative way to experience one of our favorite things about Laramie: The Laramie Mural Project.
+In this post, we offer visitors a creative way to experience one of our favorite things about Laramie: The Laramie Mural Project.
 Starting in 2011 as a collaboration between the Laramie Main Street Alliance, University of Wyoming Art Museum, and, of course, artists, the Mural Project uses paint for placemaking and community building.
 Nearly 10 years since the first murals went up, Laramie is still adding murals.
-Follow this guide to visit the Laramie Mural Project from the comfort (and safety) of your car.
+While the best way to experience the mural tour is by walking it, during adverse weather you can follow this guide to catch highlights of the Laramie Mural Project from the comfort of your car.

 Wrapping the corner of the building along the alley you’ll also see Meghan Meier’s “Grainery Grove,” named after the beloved (but no longer in existence) Whole Earth Grainery, another original Mural Project mural.

 In the alley behind the Curiosity Shoppe you’ll find a tribute to the most under-appreciated animal on the plains: the prairie dog.
 Painted by Jeff Hubbell and Lindsay Olson (owners of Atmosphere Mountainworks), this light-hearted mural is sure to bring a smile to your face.

 Stop #3 showcases one of Laramie’s most lively murals.
 Gracing the walls surrounding the First Street Plaza, “Many Hands” by Meghan Meier earned its name not because it is composed of, well, many hands, but instead because it was painted by the many hands of our community.
 Meghan created this mural as a paint-by-numbers and invited anyone to join in the painting.
 You’ll notice on the south side of this mural that the hands begin to morph into fish, leading you into the “Gill Street” mural.